Numerical algorithms of the radiative transport equation using rotated reference frames for optical tomography with structured illumination: Concluding remarks

 \section{Concluding remarks}

+Since the aim of this paper is to present novel numerical algorithms of the radiative transport equation for optical tomography in spatial-frequency domain, we mainly focused on how to compute $\tilde{I}^{(1)},\tilde{I}^{(2)}$ in (\ref{DI1I2}) and reconstructions are done for simple point targets.
+Reconstructions of targets of more complicated shapes will be necessary in the future study.
+In particular, it is a future problem to show the superiority of the transport-based optical tomography over the diffusion-based optical tomography in spatial-frequency domain.
+Since structured illumination is quite often considered in shallow regions where the diffusion approximation breaks \cite{Konecky-etal09}, the radiative transport equation is expected to be important for structured illumination.

-Optical tomography based on the radiative transport equation was considered using the three-dimensional $F_N$ method as a precise and stable numerical algorithm.
-It is straightforward to extend the $F_N$ method for the half-space to the slab as is described in \ref{slab}.
-Thus optical tomography in the slab geometry can be similarly formulated.
+It is straightforward to extend the three-dimensional $F_N$ method for the half-space to the slab as is described in Appendix \ref{slab}.
+In \cite{Machida10}, MRRF was formulated in a slab.
+Thus our optical tomography can be similarly formulated in the slab geometry.

-Although the first Born approximation is employed in this paper (see (\ref{firstBorn})), recently optical tomography with higher-order nonlinear terms has been developed by the use of a recursion algorithm for the inverse Born series of the radiative transport equation \cite{Machida-Schotland15}.
-The present scheme for calculating the kernel $K$ with the three-dimensional $F_N$ method can readily be extended to such nonlinear inverse problems, which is an interesting future problem.
+Although the first Born approximation is employed in this paper (see (\ref{born:firstBorn})), recently optical tomography with higher-order nonlinear terms has been developed by the use of a recursion algorithm for the inverse Born series of the radiative transport equation \cite{Machida-Schotland15}.
+The present schemes for calculating the kernel $K$ with MRRF and the three-dimensional $F_N$ method can readily be extended to such nonlinear inverse problems, which is an interesting future problem.